raghubetina/syllabus-chapters/README.md

         - Customer feedback and analytics
  - Continuing learning

-**Note:** We don't yet know what velocity we'll be moving at in the new online format, relative to the usual in-person format.
+**Note:** We don't yet know what velocity we'll be moving at in the new remote format, relative to the usual in-person format.

 If we're moving more slowly than usual, then some of the below topics may be made optional or omitted altogether. <u>The schedule above is highly subject to change.</u>